A story about composting and over-coming bullying in favor of the bigger picture.

-More about this book: This children’s chapter book is full of rich, conceptual drawings that compliment a story that grew and grew as the students continued to inspire me to write new pages to match their wonderful drawings.
+More about this book: This children’s chapter book is full of rich, conceptual drawings that complement a story that grew and grew as the students continued to inspire me to write new pages to match their wonderful drawings.
 It is a particularly important book, as it is the first book not about me, but something much more important — worms!
 I’m glad to see that being green is a topic that finally has finally reached critical mass in the mainstream consciousness.
 And Ruby the Red Worm illustrates many subjects from composting and recycling to a passion for living a harmonious life.
 The book also includes a page of challenges to help kids find hidden surprises in the story.
 During the first draft of the story, Ruby the Red Worm was known as Redford.

 “The mission of the STEM Academy is to engage, inspire, and empower a community of learners in thinking, collaborating, innovating, and creating for the future.”
 Therefore this project gave the students the opportunity to apply these principals to their learning and everyday life—literally creating a dream and turning it into a reality.
 This project also sowed a lot of collateral creations, such as: name-that-bug contest, worm farms, musical theme songs for the characters in the book, the class photo pictured above, illustrator book signing, media exposure, and much more.